KevinVerre/kevins-guide-to-git/README.txt

 Topic 2.
 The difference between Git and Github
 Topic 3.
 Introduction to Branches and Commits
 Topic 4.
 Crafting commits
 Topic 5.
+Rebase
-Future work
+Topic A. Future work
-Topic -1: Commands you should know.
+Topic B: Commands you should know.
+Topic C: Other resources